Marketing Funnel KPIs for Each Stage + How to Track Them

 The awareness stage is where potential customers get to know about your product for the first time.
 This stage is thus about brand building.

 Your first customer touchpoint at this stage will likely take place via a social media post or a search engine result.
-Thus, you should focus on your search engine optimization (SEO) strategies and drive potential users to make the first click.
-You should also think about leveraging paid advertising that sends just the right brand message to attract visitors.
+Thus, you should focus on your content marketing and SEO strategies and drive potential users to make the first click.
+Another idea could be leveraging paid advertising that sends just the right brand message to attract visitors.

 Consideration stage